RichardKnight88/trust-pisits/README.md

 </p>

-Here I used simple conditions to decide on what to display depending on the tupe of user and information available.
+Here I used simple conditions to decide on what to display depending on the type of user and information available.

 ```js